-- Intake stroke- Fuel is introduced to air
+- Intake Stroke – Fuel is introduced to the air

-- Compression stroke- piston moves up, then air and fuel mixture are compressed
+- Compression Stroke – The piston moves up, then air and fuel mixture is compressed

-- Exhaust stroke- piston goes up pushes exhaust through exit valve
+- Exhaust Stroke – Piston goes up and pushes exhaust through the exit valve

-- Intake stroke- intake valve opens only air is entered in the chamber
+- Intake stroke – The intake valve opens only air is entered in the chamber

-- Compression stroke – Piston moves to compress air heats it more than 540°C
+- Compression stroke – Piston moves to compress air and heats it to more than 540°C

-- Combustion stroke- fuel is injected into the chamber and introduced into the super-heated air causing a combustion of the materials
+- Combustion stroke – Fuel is injected into the chamber and introduced into the super-heated air causing the combustion of the materials

 Image credit NCH Europe and Re: Solutions Link

 Created by Rudolf Diesel (where diesel gets its name from) the Diesel engine is a fascinating system of heat and moving parts that has revolutionized the landscape of the civilized modern world.
-Diesel accounted for about 21% of the petroleum fuels consumed by the United states and that number is expected to rise in 2018 and 2019.
-If you have enjoyed this, please consider subscribing for more about the fuel industry.
+Diesel fuel accounted for about 21% of the petroleum fuels consumed by the United States and that number is expected to rise in 2018 and 2019.